TeseoLou/clancy-nook-walking-tours/README.md

    <img src="docs/figures/site-hierarchy-pyramid.webp" alt="Pyramid diagram representing the Clancy Nook website's hierarchy." width="400">
 </div>

-To clearly define the purpose and function of each page, I have assigned labels (_Who, What, Where, When, Why, How, Help, Witness, Worth, Welldone, and Whoops_) to to understand how each page serves user needs and supports Clancy Nook’s business goals.
+To clearly define the purpose and function of each page, labels (_Who, What, Where, When, Why, How, Help, Witness, Worth, Welldone, and Whoops_) were assigned to understand how each page served user needs and supported Clancy Nook’s business goals.

-1. Homepage - _Welcome, What & Why_
+1. **Homepage - _Welcome, What & Why_**
-   - The homepage acts as the entry point, introducing Clancy Nook and the services provided.
+   - Acted as the entry point, introducing Clancy Nook and the services provided.
-   - As the most visited page, it acts as the primary entry point for users.
+   - As the most visited page, it served as the primary starting point for users.
-   - The About section is placed within the homepage, aligning with standard practices.
+   - The About section was placed within the homepage, aligning with standard practices.
-   - A brief preview of the available tours designed to engage and attract potential participants.
+   - Provided a brief preview of available tours designed to engage and attract potential participants.

-2. Contact Page _How & Help_
+2. **Contact Page - _How & Help_**
-   - Many users will navigate to this page after exploring the site, making it a key component of the hierarchy.
+   - Many users navigated to this page after exploring the site, making it a key component of the hierarchy.
-   - Serves a crucial role in the business.
+   - Served a crucial role in the business by facilitating user inquiries.
-   - Highlighting the "Contact" will encourages users to first explore the site, then take action.
+   - Highlighting "Contact" encouraged users to first explore the site and then take action.
-   - It is visually distinct in the navbar to emphasise its importance.
+   - It was visually distinct in the navbar to emphasize its importance.

-3. About Section - _Who_
+3. **About Section - _Who_**
-   - Provides essential background on Clancy Nook.
+   - Provided essential background on Clancy Nook.
-   - While not a standalone page, it is a key section on customer journeys.
+   - While not a standalone page, it was a key section in the customer journey.

-2. Tours as the Central Page - _Which, Where & When_
+4. **Tours as the Central Page - _Which, Where & When_**
-   - Core offering
+   - Represented the core offering of the business.
-   - Center page of the customer journey (beyond the starting homepage and ending contact page).
+   - Served as the center page of the customer journey, following the homepage and preceding the contact page.

-3. Gallery & Reviews as Supporting Pages  - _Witness & Worth_
+5. **Gallery & Reviews as Supporting Pages - _Witness & Worth_**
-   - These help build trust and provide additional engagement but are secondary to the tours themselves.
+   - Helped build trust and provided additional engagement but were secondary to the tours themselves.
-   - Offers a visual representation of past tours, helping potential customers get a feel for the experience.
+   - Offered a visual representation of past tours, helping potential customers get a feel for the experience.
-   - Showcases testimonials from previous customers, reinforcing credibility and trust.
+   - Showcased testimonials from previous customers, reinforcing credibility and trust.

-5. Success Page & 404 Page as Supporting Functional Pages - _Welldone & Whoops_
+6. **Success Page & 404 Page as Supporting Functional Pages - _Welldone & Whoops_**
-   - The Success Page provides a confirmation message after users submit a form, preventing confusion.
+   - The Success Page provided a confirmation message after users submitted a form, preventing confusion.
-   - The 404 Error Page ensures users are given helpful redirection options rather than encountering a dead end.
+   - The 404 Error Page ensured users were given helpful redirection options rather than encountering a dead end.

-The finalised navbar order follows both best practices and business goals:
+The finalized navbar order followed both best practices and business goals:

 <div align="center">
    <img src="docs/figures/site-hierarchy-navbar.webp" alt="Diagram of the Clancy Nook website navbar" width="700">
 </div>

-This ensures a logical and effective user journey, guiding visitors through exploring tours, seeing testimonials, and finally contacting the guide.
+This structure ensured a logical and effective user journey, guiding visitors through exploring tours, seeing testimonials, and finally contacting the guide.

-The Success Page and 404 Page will exist as functional pages but will not appear in the navigation.
+The **Success Page** and **404 Page** existed as functional pages but were not included in the navigation.
 Instead:
-- The Success Page is triggered after form submissions.
+- The Success Page was triggered after form submissions.
-- The 404 Error Page will automatically load if users enter an incorrect or broken URL.
+- The 404 Error Page automatically loaded if users entered an incorrect or broken URL.

-Web designers follow established principles when creating site hierarchy to ensure a seamless experience:

-#### **Navigation**
+### **Navigation**

-Effective navigation is fundamental to user experience (UX) design, ensuring users can explore the website intuitively while being guided toward key actions.
-Standard navigation best practices emphasise clarity, consistency, and accessibility, making it easy for users to find what they need while supporting the business’s objectives.
+Effective navigation was fundamental to user experience (UX) design, ensuring users could explore the website intuitively while being guided toward key actions.
+Standard navigation best practices emphasized clarity, consistency, and accessibility, making it easy for users to find what they needed while supporting the business’s objectives.

-For the Clancy Nook website, navigation is structured to balance free access via the navbar with a logical journey between related pages, aligning with standard web design conventions, user needs, and business goals.
-Good website navigation follows three key principles:
+For the Clancy Nook website, navigation was structured to balance free access via the navbar with a logical journey between related pages, aligning with standard web design conventions, user needs, and business goals.
+Good website navigation followed three key principles:

 1. **Predictability** – Users should know where to go next without confusion.
 2. **Efficiency** – Important pages should be accessible within one or two clicks.
-3. **Guidance** – While users can explore freely, the site should encourage a natural progression.
+3. **Guidance** – While users could explore freely, the site should encourage a natural progression.

+Navigation directly supported Clancy Nook’s business objectives by:
+- **Promoting tour bookings** – The tours page served as a focal point of the site, with multiple entry points leading users there.
+- **Building trust** – The reviews and gallery pages reinforced credibility, leading users towards booking.
+- **Encouraging engagement** – The site provided prominent contact options to make inquiries easy.

-Navigation directly supports Clancy Nook’s business objectives by, promoting tour bookings (where the tours page provide a focal point of the site, with multiple entry points leading users there), building trust (as the reviews and gallery pages reinforce credibility, leading users towards booking), and encouraging engagement (by providing prominent contact options).
-By structuring the navigation around user intent and business priorities, the site helps new visitors discover Clancy Nook, validate its credibility, and complete a booking inquiry effortlessly.
+By structuring the navigation around user intent and business priorities, the site helped new visitors discover Clancy Nook, validate its credibility, and complete a booking inquiry effortlessly.

 As a standard web convention, the navbar appears across all pages, giving users immediate access to:

 **📌 Home 📌 About 📌 Tours 📌 Gallery 📌 Reviews 📌 Contact**

-This reflects a widely recognized pattern in website navigation, where the website is structured to encourage a natural progression through interconnected pages.
+This reflected a widely recognized pattern in website navigation, where the website was structured to encourage a natural progression through interconnected pages.

-1. **Homepage** serves as the entry point
+1. **Homepage** served as the entry point.
-2. **About Section** follows, providing background context.
+2. **About Section** followed, providing background context.
-3. Core service (**Tours Page**) takes central focus.
+3. Core service (**Tours Page**) took central focus.
-4. Supporting content (**Gallery & Reviews Pages**) enhances credibility.
+4. Supporting content (**Gallery & Reviews Pages**) enhanced credibility.
-5. **Contact Page** remains a prominent final step for conversions.
+5. **Contact Page** remained a prominent final step for conversions.

-While the Success Page and 404 Error Page are not part of the core navigation, they still play an essential role in the site's user experience.
-These pages exist within the Clancy Nook website, ensuring users remain within the site's ecosystem.
+While the **Success Page** and **404 Error Page** were not part of the core navigation, they still played an essential role in the site's user experience.
+These pages existed within the Clancy Nook website, ensuring users remained within the site's ecosystem.

 **🎉 Success ❌🔗 404 Error**

-6. **Success Page** provides confirmation after a form submission, reassuring users that their action was completed successfully.
-It prevents uncertainty and offers a clear next step, such as returning to the homepage or exploring more tours.
+6. **Success Page** provided confirmation after a form submission, reassuring users that their action was completed successfully.
+It prevented uncertainty and offered a clear next step, such as returning to the homepage or exploring more tours.
-7. **404 Error Page**  provides helpful redirection options to guide them back to relevant sections of the site, such as the homepage or tours page.
-This is if users reach a broken or non-existent link, the 404 page ensures they are not met with frustration.
+7. **404 Error Page** provided helpful redirection options to guide users back to relevant sections of the site, such as the homepage or tours page.
+If users reached a broken or non-existent link, the 404 page ensured they were not met with frustration.

-Certain actions require external platform navigation, integrated seamlessly into the user journey:
+Certain actions required external platform navigation, integrated seamlessly into the user journey:

 **🔗➡️ Booking 🔗➡️ Review 🔗➡️ Social Media**

-8. Booking (**Eventbrite**) – Linked from the Tours and Contact pages.
+8. **Booking (Eventbrite)** – Linked from the Tours and Contact pages.
-9. Review Platform (**TripAdvisor**) – Linked from the Reviews page.
+9. **Review Platform (TripAdvisor)** – Linked from the Reviews page.
 10. **Social Media** – Found in the footer and relevant sections for engagement.

-This ensures that while external tools handle bookings and reviews, users always feel anchored within the Clancy Nook website.
+This ensured that while external tools handled bookings and reviews, users always felt anchored within the Clancy Nook website.

 This diagram illustrates the navigation of the Clancy Nook website, showing how users can move between core pages such as Home, About, Tours, Gallery, Reviews, and Contact.
 It also depicts external navigation links to social media, booking, and review platforms, as well as functional pages like the 404 Error and Thank You pages, which guide users when they encounter errors or complete actions.